These are the speaking tips I share with all of my IELTS classes. You can use these tips for speaking in both the academic and general IELTS tests.

 Learn How Native English Speakers Talk

 English teachers tend to speak to their students in a very unnatural way.
 They speak very slowly and emphatically.
-I discovered this when my students came out for coffee with a few of the teachers and they couldn’t believe how differently we sounded when we talked to each other outside class.
+I discovered this when my students came out for coffee with a few of the teachers and they couldn’t believe how differently we sounded when we talked to each other outside of class.
 ‘Why don’t you teach us that?’ they all said.

 If your teacher speaks to you in a very slow and unnatural way they are not teaching you how real English speakers actually sound.
 Go on YouTube and listen to how two native speakers actually sound.
-They use pronunciation features such as linking words, sentence stress and weak sounds.
+They use pronunciation features such as linking words, sentence stress, and weak sounds.
 This makes it more difficult to understand, but it is something you will have to get used to if you want to score high in both the speaking and listening test.

 For a more detailed guide on how to master these skills see our article on how to improve connected speech at home.